BrandonPhanUCSD/cse15l-lab-reports/lab-2-report.md

 The method called in the `Handler3` class is the `handleRequest` method, and within that method, I call the `contains`, `getQuery`, `getPath`, `splits`, and `equals` methods.
 In the actual ChatServer class, I call the `Server.start` method and the `parseInt` method.
 The main relevant argument is the URI url, which in this case is `http://localhost:4035/add-message?s=Who%27s%20there?&user=Answerer`.
 This is passed into the handleRequest method.
 The main relevant field is the `log` field, which contains the message log.
 The log field changed from `Knocker: Knock Knock?\n"` to `Knocker: Knock Knock?\nAnswerer: Who's There?\n"`

+## Part 2, SSH
+Path to Private Key:

+Path to Public Key:

+No Password login: